 The finite cutoff $\Lambda$ allows us to apply the Wilsonian quantum channel derived in \cite{paper2} and so, defining the RG time $t\coloneqq \log\left(\frac{\mu}{\Lambda}\right)$, where $\mu$ is the momentum scale separating ``fast" and ``slow" modes at a given step (with the former being the traced-out degrees of freedom), we have a family of states $\rho_t$, with $\lim_{t\to\infty}\rho_t = \rho_*$ as the critical theory flows from the UV to the IR.
-Meanwhile, from the perspective of the action functionals, we have the usual exponential decay of the dimensionless coupling $g_i\coloneqq \lambda_i\Lambda^{\Delta_i-d}$ and other generated coefficients, which leads to a restoration of $S_{\Lambda}$ as $\mu\to0$ \cite{wilson, cardy_1996, goldenfeld}.
+Meanwhile, from the perspective of the action functionals, we have the usual power law decay of the dimensionless coupling $g_i\coloneqq \lambda_i\Lambda^{\Delta_i-d}$ and other generated coefficients, which leads to a restoration of $S_{\Lambda}$ as $\mu\to0$ \cite{wilson, cardy_1996, goldenfeld}.

 \textit{Fidelity and its infinite-volume limit} --- As previously stated, our goal is to derive estimations of the expectation values of certain observables in critical QFTs through the physical intuition that such field theories are ``close" or ``flow rapidly" to RG fixed points.
-In quantum information science, there is a rich literature which is dedicated to quantifying and applying this notion, see \cite{nielsen, Bengtsson_Zyczkowski_2006} for an introduction.
-Here, the fidelity (sometimes called root fidelity) $F\left(\rho,\rho'\right) \coloneqq Tr{\sqrt{\sqrt{\rho}\rho'\sqrt{\rho}}}$ between two density matrices $\rho$ and $\rho'$, will be the relevant quantity.
+In quantum information science, there is a rich literature dedicated to quantifying this notion, see \cite{nielsen, Bengtsson_Zyczkowski_2006} for an introduction.
+For us, the fidelity $F\left(\rho,\rho'\right) \coloneqq Tr{\sqrt{\sqrt{\rho}\rho'\sqrt{\rho}}}$ between two density matrices $\rho$ and $\rho'$, will be the relevant quantity.

 One can motivate the definition of the fidelity from many perspectives, but, for this work, two of its properties, discussed in \cite{nielsen}, will be key.
 First, if the density matrix $\rho'$ is a pure state $\ket{\Omega}\bra{\Omega}$, the expression for the fidelity reduces to